z0ne0ne/eschalot-docker/README.md

 # eschalot-docker

-eschalot is used to generate onion addresses.
+eschalot is used to generate onion addresses for hidden services.

 For simple use eschalot runs in a container.
+The image is less than  6 MB in size.

 # Usage